dimagi/commcare-hq/corehq/apps/README.rst

 mocha
    JavaScript testing framework.
 tzmigration
-   This relates to a timezone migration doine in 2015.
+   This relates to a timezone migration done in 2015.
 See `#6341 <https://github.com/dimagi/commcare-hq/pull/6341>`_ if curious.

 Limited-Use and Retired Apps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^